Note: this text was originally published by Adam S. on an earlier version of this site.

 If you aren’t familiar with the Magic X, this short instructional video will get you up to speed.

 A knot master point has a few big advantages and disadvantages.
 Using a knot does not allow the anchor to be self-equalized.
 This means that one piece may bear most or all of the force.
-However, if an anchor piece blows, the knot does not extend and therefore the system is not shock-loaded.
+However, if an anchor piece blows, the knot does not extend, and therefore the system is not shock-loaded.
 Also, a knot prevents rupture of the sling or cordelette from causing the entire anchor to fail.
-To build a knot, clip the sling/cordelette through all anchor pieces, then grab the slack between each piece and pull tight.
+To build a knot, clip the sling/cordelette through all anchor pieces, grab the slack between each piece and pull tight.
 Then simply tie an overhand knot, pulling through the loops for the master point.

 A Magic X ensures the anchor will be self-equalized.
 This means that no matter where the master point is located, each piece in the anchor will bear the same weight.
 However, if a piece fails, the system is shock-loaded.
 If the sling fails, the entire anchor fails.